aphoticSunshine/HW4/README.md

 Ie: if ( x == 2 ) { y + 2 ; } or while ( test != x ) { haha = 5 ; jokes = 6 ; }

-The code will not work if you do not space them out, as frustrating as it is.
+Tokens can and should remain together, but otherwise the code will not work if you do not space them out, as frustrating as it is.

-The flip side is that you can include as many spaces or newlines in between as you'd like.
+The flip side is that you can include as many spaces or newlines in between each token as you'd like.